 - To serve, pipe or spoon into parfait glasses and top with toasted coconut or nuts and fresh berries.
 Best served cold.

 How to Toast Coconut:You can buy shredded, unsweetened coconut and toast it yourself in a dry skillet over medium heat.
 Stir and watch closely to prevent burning.
 Within 2-3 minutes, the coconut will turn golden in color and release a nutty aroma.
 Remove promptly from the heat and store at room temperature for up to 1 week in a bag.

 Sugar Free?
 No Problem.If you are ditching sugar in your life, you can still enjoy this pudding.
 I love using whole dates (pits removed) as a sugar substitute.
 You can start with 8.
 Taste and adjust the sweetness from there.
+Nutrition Info: I’ve calculated the nutrition information using the Under Armour App and have included the toasted coconut but not the optional berries or nuts garnish.
 Recipe Adapted from The Natural Gourmet Institute, my friend and mentor: Chef Hideyo Yamada.